 Bordered by the lofty Western Ghats on the east, the Vembanad Lake and the paddy fields of Kuttanad on the west, Kottayam is a land of unique characterestics.

 Panaromic backwater stretches, lush paddy fields, highlands, extensive rubber plantations and the total literacy level achieved by the people have given this district the title: The land of letters, latex and lakes.
-A voyage towards the north of Alappuzha, about 10 Kms from Kottayam, will bring you to this rich green, sleepy little village of Kumarakom on the Vembanad Lake.
+A voyage towards the north of Alappuzha, about 10 Kms from Kottayam, will bring you to this rich green, the sleepy little village of Kumarakom on the Vembanad Lake.